How and When to Apply Equine Poultice: Tutorial

 It is recommended that these items be kept within arm’s reach while working on the foot.

-Take the following steps (as shown in a video from Finish Line):
+Take the following steps to poultice with success (as shown in the video):

-4. Wash poultice from the hands in bucket of water, or remove gloves.
+4. Wash poultice from the hands in a bucket of water, or remove gloves.

 5. Prepare manufactured or homemade poultice paper.
 If making your own, use water to moisten the thin sheets of paper or plastic you collected.
 Manufactured poultice paper should already be wet.
 Wrap this layer of material fully around the poultice sections.
 Be careful to avoid too much overlap or too many wrinkles.